Georgekaseri/ii-webdriverio-chai-test/README.md

 ## Configuration

-Following wdio.conf.ts code shows the default wdio test runner configuration...
+Following wdio.conf.ts code shows the default wdio test runner configuration... the framework is created using page object model and test driven.

 To run the test your local
 **`git clone https://github.com/Georgekaseri/ii-webdriverio-chai-test.git`**